saltsthlm/protips/arrowFunctions.md

 arr.forEach((el) => { console.log(el); });
 ```

-Then, since this only has one parameter, we can remove the paranthesis.
+then, since this only has one parameter, we can remove the paranthesis.

 ```javascript
 const arr = [1,2,3,4,5];